-The Accreditation Council of Trinidad and Tobago (ACTT) is the nation's principal body for conducting and advising on the accreditation and recognition of higher education and training institutions, programmes and awards in Trinidad and Tobago.
-In 2004, the ACTT was established as a statutory body by Act Chapter 39:06 of the Laws of the Republic of Trinidad and Tobago and the organisation was launched in November, 2005.
+ACTT is the principal body for conducting and advising on the accreditation and recognition of higher education training institutions, programmes and awards in Trinidad and Tobago.
+In 2004, the ACTT was established by Act No. 16 of 2004, now Chapter 39:06 of the Laws of the Republic of Trinidad and Tobago and the organisation was launched in November, 2005.
 The ACTT is responsible for quality assurance through the services of Conferment of Institutional Title, Registration, Accreditation, Programme Approval and Recognition of Transnational Programmes, Foreign Awarding Bodies and Institutions.
-At present, the Council has on its register forty-three (43) registered institutions and twelve (12) accredited institutions.
-The ACTT is committed to furthering the advancement of quality higher education and protecting students and stakeholders' interests.
+At the end of the reporting period, the ACTT had on its Register thirtythree (33) registered institutions, twelve (12) accredited institutions, eighteen (18) recognised foreign awarding bodies and institutions and two (2) registered local awarding bodies.